 There are also companies like Salesforce and Amazon that have worked to establish a brand beyond their central product.
 Salesforce is a well established CRM that also focuses heavily on connecting professionals across the many companies they work with.
 They also do a lot of educational work for their interns and members of the industries that they serve.
 Similarly, Amazon has reached beyond its e-commerce platform to be a resource for consumers in many other ways.
 Amazon now has a streaming platform, an influencer portal, and significant architecture for software development and deployment that owns over 42% of cloud market and growing.
 To paraphrase the German statesman Klemens von Metternich, “when Amazon sneezes, the Internet catches a cold.”

 Then of course a tour of the innovation in the Bay Area wouldn’t be complete without visiting a Venture Capital firm and a startup incubator.
-A16Z and Y Combinator, respectively are industry leaders and host market development program.
+A16Z and Y Combinator, respectively are industry leaders and host market development programs.
 There are many, many others as well, so don’t hesitate to research what firms and incubators may be right for your concept, company, or product!